dj311/data-science-toolbox-5/README.md

-# Data Science Toolbox 4
+# Data Science Toolbox 4: (Mis) Identifying Users by Command Usage

+This is a group project completed for the "Data Science Toolbox" course at Bristol University.
+The project brief was to explore neural networks and their application to cyber-security.
+This project consider the application of intrusion detection, and develops an attack using adversarial networks.
+The best entrypoint would be to skim our [report](./project/report.pdf), then take a look at the [notebook](./project/report.ipynb) where we implement the intrusion detection and our attack.

-There is a Jupyter notebook containing the practical part of this report at `./project/report.ipynb`.
-This can be downloaded and run locally, or within Google Colab.
-A copy of the PDF is also in this repo, located at `./project/report.pdf`.
+The Jupyter notebook is the entrypoint for the practical part of this report (found at `./project/report.ipynb`).
+It can be downloaded and run locally, or within Google Colab.
+See below for more details.

 ## Running locally
 We've frozen our dependencies in `requirements.txt`, so the following should get a local installation up and running: